royquilor/csspurge/README.md

 Lets dedicate one day of the year to cleaning up our CSS files.

 Check out the league Table.
-Wikipedia is leading the way, Kickstarter is at the bottom.
+Basscss is leading the way, Kickstarter is at the bottom.